Suundumused/proxy-scrape/README.md

 .....

-## Classes de args customizados
+## Custom arg classes

     str_bool_switcher_type(arg)

- - É usado pelo argumento --certificate(-pem), alterna dinamicamente entre string, bool.
+ - It is used by the --certificate(-pem) argument, dynamically switches between string, bool.
- - str: Quando for o caminho da pasta do certificado da requisição.
+ - str: When it is the path to the request certificate folder.
- - bool, True: certificado integrado.
+ - bool, True: integrated certificate.
- - bool, False: Sem verificação.
+ - bool, False: No check.

-Exemplo de uso:
+Usage example:

     self.rex  =  self.sess.get('https://....', timeout=10, verify=self.certificate)